DandaraEmiliano/DandaraEmiliano/README.md

 👩🏻‍💻 **Software Engineer | 🌍 Travel Enthusiast**

-I am a Senior Software Engineer with over 7 years of experience in designing, building, and maintaining scalable APIs.
+I am a Software Engineer with over 7 years of experience in designing, building, and maintaining scalable APIs.

 ---